KozGit/DOOM-3-BFG-VR/README.txt

 ___________________________________________________________________

-12) COMPILING ON WIN32 WITH VISUAL C++ 2013 EXPRESS / COMMUNITY
+12) COMPILING ON WINDOWS WITH VISUAL C++ 2013, 2015, OR 2017 EXPRESS / COMMUNITY
 __________________________________________________________

-1. Download and install the free Visual C++ 2013 Express Edition or Community.
+1. Download and install the free Express or Community version of Visual C++ 2013, 2015, or 2017.

 2. Download and install the DirectX SDK (June 2010) here: http://www.microsoft.com/en-us/download/details.aspx?id=6812